 The Silver Lining

-Manindra Agarwal of IIT Kharagpur who is famous for pioneering the ‘Super Model’ initiative of the spread of the virus has stated that this Second Wave is most likely to see a sharp fall following April.
+Manindra Agarwal of IIT Kharagpur who is famous for pioneering the ‘Super Model’ has stated that this Second Wave is most likely to see a sharp fall following April.
 Nevertheless, taking comfort in the low death rates is not the way to go and we should all follow the stipulated COVID protocols whenever venturing out.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.